Course Selection

 Grade 10

-In Grade 10 students will take 6 compulsory subjects, and three options:
+In Grade 10 students will take seven compulsory subjects, and two options:

 • Career Studies (0.5 credit)